guard2020/guardce/README.md

 cd guard_cloud
 bash ./start_config.sh'
 ```
-Now you can connect to the Security Dashboard.
+Now you can connect to the Security Dashboard (port 84).
 Go to in Service Topology page and then click on Discover New Service Chain.
 Insert your internal IP Address and port 4100.
 In case of success, in page Security Pipeline you'll find a pipelina, tha you can start and stop as well.
 In page Threat Notification will be shown the attaks!